raagin/django-streamfield/README.md

 class RichTextBlockAdmin(StreamBlocksAdmin, admin.ModelAdmin):
     pass
 ```

+### Custom templates for render block models in admin
-If you need to customize admin templates of the fields wich you are using, you need to put templates named as
+If you need to customize admin templates for block models wich you are using, you need to put templates named as
 described in section 3 (above). but put it inside "admin" folder.

 For example for RichText block it will be:

 streamblocks/templates/streamblocks/admin/richtext.html